 penalized for your behavior).

-• Remember, your children will see how you react to
+• Remember, your children will see how

 the official and will copy your behavior.
 If you are understanding and

 keeping your cool, so will they.
 If you are abusive and lose your

 temper, chances are they will too.
 Kids learn by example.

 are generally right in their decisions.
 Lets let the referee's do their